MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

 line successive over relaxation (LSOR) method of Zhang and Hibler (1997) :cite:`zhang:97` for use in a parallel configuration.
 An EVP model and a free-drift implementation can be selected with run-time flags.

+The :filelink:`pkg/seaice` includes the original so-called zero-layer thermodynamics with a snow cover as in the appendix of Semtner (1976) :cite:`semtner:76`.
+Two versions of this zero-layer thermodynamic code exist, with a more developed version :filelink:`seaice_growth.F` and a simplified version :filelink:`seaice_growth_adx.F` based on Fenty (2013) :cite:`fenty:13` that excludes physics such as ITD, treatment for sublimation, and frazil ice but provides a stable sea ice adjointable with physical sensitivity.
+When the seaice_growth_adx code is enabled (by defining :varlink:`SEAICE_USE_GROWTH_ADX` in :filelink:`SEAICE_OPTIONS.h`), the regularization parameter :varlink:`SINegFac` is set to zero in adjoint mode to disable the potential propagation of unphysical terms associated with sea ice dynamics.

 .. _para_phys_pkg_seaice_thsice: